HCDigitalScholarship/onboarder/slides/inheritance.md

 {% endblock %}
 ```

-- When we render index.html, the template engine grabs gets the code in base.html and places the contents of `{% block content %}` in the placeholder area.
+- When we render index.html, the template engine gets the code in base.html and places the contents of `{% block content %}` in the placeholder area.

 ---